JSFoundation/TAC/Project-Lifecycle.md

 mentorship are based on metrics that demonstrate success in terms of these values.
 These metrics are:

-* CB or other defined governing body is 5 members or greater and the governing body must have at least 1 representative from each Project when multiple projects are represented.
+* Project's defined governing body is 5 members or greater
-* No more than 1/3 of the CB or other defined governing body is affiliated with the same employer.
+* No more than 1/3 of the defined governing body is affiliated with the same employer.
 * No more than 1/3 of any Project is affiliated with the same employer.
 * The decision making and release process is documented and publicly accessible.
-* Other metrics as defined by the applying Project during the application process
+* Other metrics as defined by the applying Project during the application process in cooperation with their mentor

-A CB and its Projects may apply to graduate from mentorship at any time by calling for a vote in the TAC.
+A Project may apply to graduate from mentorship at any time by calling for a vote in the TAC.

-While a Project is under mentorship, it is assigned at least 2 [mentors][] who are responsible for working with the Project to adopt policies and gain the health and contributorship it will need in order to graduate from mentorship.
+While a Project is under mentorship, it is assigned at least 1 [mentor][] who is responsible for working with the Project to adopt policies and gain the health and contributorship it will need in order to graduate from mentorship.
 The mentor list is nominated and approved by the TAC and may be larger than the TAC.